captainwong/notes/gdb.md

 If the crash point is in an `static` function, no function name would be printed out, just the function address like `0x54320`.

 One way to solve this is use `gdb exe` and run `info symbol 0x54320`.

+Show source and line: `addr2line -e a.out 0x54321`